CUTOUT ANIMATION – GROUP PROJECT

 2. Get suggestions and have your story approved

-a.
-Each partner must have at least one character which has joints.
+Note: Each team member must have at least one character which has joints.

 Keep it simple (limit the amount of details),